Sortarr Setup v0.9.0

 Streamystats performance

-These values control Streamystats search and detail requests during playback-history matching.
+These values control Streamystats search and detail requests during history matching.
 Leave fields blank for defaults.

 Plex settings